wasawi/devart-template/project_posts/2014-03-19-Installation-Insights.md

 http://vimeo.com/68279845

-In other installations we used a tracking systems to allow users using probe to explore the brain.
+In other installations we used a tracking systems to allow users to use probe trackers to explore the brain.
 That setup looks impressive but it has also several drawbacks:

 • It is very difficult to prevent tracking misalignment by occlusion.

-• It takes a huge effort to set it up.
+• It takes a huge effort to set-up.
 The cameras have to be calibrated every time they are moved and that requires training.

 • The cost of the equipment is very high.